Information for term January in Shanghai

 Location & CultureClick to Open

 With a population of over 24 million people, Shanghai has seen massive development over the last two decades, and the new financial district of Pudong is home to some of the tallest skyscrapers in the world.
 There’s no better place to study international business or economics than Shanghai.
-Through the January Business and Culture program, your coursework will be complemented with excursions to key cultural and historical sites.
+Through the January Strategic Management program, your coursework will be complemented with excursions to key cultural and historical sites.

 EXCURSIONS & ACTIVITIES